GAMINGNOOBdev/Vibe/README.md

 ## How to build
 Ensure you have the [pspdev toolchain](https://pspdev.github.io/installation.html) installed.<br>
-To build for both the psp and linux/macos just run
+To build for both the psp and linux just run
 ```bash
 bash compile.sh
 ```